-- interface. §11B-708.4.1 20.
-Residential dwelling unit system interface of communications systems between a residential dwelling unit and a site, building, or floor entrance shall include a telephone jack capable of supporting voice and TTY communication with the common use or public use system interface. §11B-708.4.2 TELEPHONES - 21.
-Where coin-operated public pay telephones, coin less public courtesy phones, or other types of public provided in accordance with 11B-217 Telephones for to be two or more adjacent telephones. §11B-217.1 - 22.
-Except drive-up only public telephones, where public telephones are provided, wheelchair accessible in accordance with Table 11B-217.2. §11B-217.2 - accordance with Table 11B-217.2. - 24.
-All public telephones shall have volume controls complying with 11B-704.3. §11B-217.3 - accordance with 11B-217.4. - 26.
-Where a bank of telephones in the interior of a building consists of three or more public pay telephones, at least one public pay telephone at the bank shall be provided with a shelf and an electrical outlet in accordance with 11B-704.5. §11B-217.5 (See - KITCHENS, KITCHENETTES AND WET BARS - Sinks shall comply with 11B-606 Lavatories and Sinks. §11B-804.4
+- communication with the residential dwelling unit interface. §11B-708.4.1 20.
+Residential dwelling unit system interface of communications systems between a residential dwelling unit and a site, building, or floor entrance shall include a telephone jack capable of supporting voice and TTY communication with the common use or public use system interface. §11B-708.4.2 - TELEPHONES - 21.
+Where coin-operated public pay telephones, coin less public pay telephones, public closed-circuit telephones, public courtesy phones, or other types of public telephones are provided, public telephones shall be provided in accordance with 11B-217 Telephones for each type of public telephone provided.
+For purposes of this section, a bank of telephones shall be considered to be two or more adjacent telephones. §11B-217.1 - 22.
+Except drive-up only public telephones, where public telephones are provided, wheelchair accessible telephones complying with 11B-704.2 shall be provided in accordance with Table 11B-217.2. §11B-217.2 - 23.
+Provide () wheelchair accessible telephones in accordance with Table 11B-217.2. - 24.
+All public telephones shall have volume controls complying with 11B-704.3. §11B-217.3 - accordance with 11B-217.4. - consists of three or more public pay telephones, at least one public pay telephone at the bank shall be provided with a shelf and an electrical outlet in accordance with 11B-704.5. §11B-217.5 (See exception) - G. SPECIAL ROOMS, SPACES, AND ELEMENTS - KITCHENS, KITCHENETTES AND WET BARS - Sinks shall comply with 11B-606 Lavatories and Sinks. §11B-804.4